 What you need to know: Adding this will cost you extra (often called excess; ie CDW Excess or CDI Excess), ranging from €15-25 per day, depending on type of vehicle, length of rental, and rental company.

 Tip: If possible purchase this prior to your trip.
 Not only will you have it taken care of in your own currency (thereby skipping exchange fees) but you will be out the door and in your car quicker!
-Currently Dan Dooley and Auto Europe offer pre-purchase of CDW.
+Currently Irish Car Rentals, Dan Dooley and Auto Europe offer pre-purchase of CDW.
+You can also pre-purchase CDW Excess at most major car rental websites that end in .ie (not .com)

 VIP Express Also called VIP Express Insurance